atomantic/buzzphrase/README.md

 git commit -m "$(buzzphrase 2)"
 ```

 As of 2.0.0, this module splits up the word groups into verb + adjective + noun and allows combining multiple phrases with a continuation phrase.
 It also now has logic to make each word mostly unique in the overall phrase.
-See below when called with 15 parts.
+See below when called with 15 joined phrases.

 ## Usage